 Zinc spray or drops may damage the nerves in the nose and hurt your baby’s ability to smell.

 2. Honey in anything for babies under 1.

-It can get in the eyes and be VERY irritating.
-Plus, a 2009 study found it actually increased mucous production and inflammation and can worsen breathing for babies and tots.
+Chest rubs can get in the eyes and be VERY irritating.
+Plus, a 2009 study found it actually increased mucus production and inflammation.
+For babies and toddlers, that means it may worsen their breathing.

 4. Cough and cold medicines for children under 4.